Guides on Caring for Living Things

 Celebrate the successes: a new leaf!
 Purple flowers on the windowsill!

-How to take care of someone else’s children when you’ve been doing it since you were 11:
+How to take care of someone else’s children when you’ve been doing it since you were a child yourself:

 Accept the job eagerly if it’s a recurring gig.
-If it’s a one-time thing, take it if you need your groceries paid for, but skip it otherwise.
+If it’s a one-time thing, take it only if you need your groceries paid for.
 After you’ve been nannying for 10 years, it makes less sense to spend hours learning the rules of a family just to never need them again.

 Encourage the kids to be interested in bugs.
 When the kids like bugs, you don’t have to be the one leading the charge for any rescue missions or murders.
 “Wow, you should be an entomologist!” you say, as you lead the child with their dead bug to the backyard for a proper burial, or as they chase a wasp with a jar.
 If only some babysitter had fostered your confidence with bugs, you think, you’d have a much easier time living alone.